 - Guitar Hero Live; this was MY big Christmas present from Kaitlyn, but of course we got a second guitar and Ashar and I play together!
 It definitely takes some getting used to, but is super-fun.

 - We went to a Hershey Bears game.
 They almost won.

-- Ashar, Dan and I saw the Chinese National Acrobats at the Strand, a local theater, with friends, then went out for pizza afterward.
+- Ashar, Kaitlyn and I saw the Chinese National Acrobats at the Strand, a local theater, with friends, then went out for pizza afterward.

 - We acquired a giant teddy bear that we named Einstein.
 Later, we acquired a giant penguin that we named Hoogerheide.

 - Unfortunately, on Veterans Day, we had to say goodbye to our amazing polydactyl cat Mitts, who had been sick for a while.

 - In happier cat news, we scared a different one of our cats with a cucumber.

 - We talked about a giant salamander found in a cave in China.